seonghoon0515/seonghoon0515/README.md

 ## Hi there!
 I'm SeongHoon
 I am studying Github and learning the contents one by one.
+My ultimate goal is to become a backend developer.
+They are not reluctant to learn new terms and seek to learn.
 <br>

 <div align=center><h3>📚 Language</h3></div>